 The popularity of generative AI technology has skyrocketed in 2023, and that trend is likely to continue.
-Fortune Business Insights forecasts global market growth of generative AI technology to increase from USD 43.87 billion in 2023 to USD 667.96 billion by 2030.
+Fortune Business Insights forecasts global market growth of generative AI technology to increase from USD 43.87 billion in 2023 to USD 667.96 billion by 2030(link is external).
 To gain insights into user experiences with generative AI services, my organization, Applause, surveyed more than 3,000 digital quality testing professionals across the globe.
 Here's what our survey uncovered.

 Generative AI Use Is Growing